 Headquartered in Dublin, Ohio, Cardinal Health is a \$91 billion healthcare services company that improves the cost-effectiveness of healthcare.
 As the business behind healthcare, Cardinal Health helps pharmacies, hospitals, ambulatory surgery centers, clinical laboratories and physician offices focus on patient care while reducing costs, enhancing efficiency and improving quality.
-Cardinal Health is an essential link in the healthcare supply chain, providing pharmaceuticals and medical products and services to more than 100,000 locations each day and is also the industry-leading direct to-home medical supplies distributor.
+Cardinal Health is an essential link in the healthcare supply chain, providing pharmaceuticals and medical products and services to more than 100,000 locations each day and is also the industry-leading directs and medical supplies distributor.
+The company days a loading to-home medical supplies distributor.
 The company is a leading manufacturer of medical and surgical products, including gloves, surgical apparel and fluid management products.
 In addition, the company operates the nation's largest network of radiopharmacies that dispense products to aid in the early diagnosis and treatment of disease.
 Ranked #22 on the Fortune 500, Cardinal Health employs 33,000 people worldwide.
 More information about the company may be found at cardinalhealth.com and @CardinalHealth on Twitter.